waynebhayes/SANA/src/README.md

 - Do not use map and set if the ordering of the elements does not matter.
 Use unordered_map and unordered_set instead.
 Do not use unordered_map when the key set is the set of indices from 0 to n-1.
 Use a vector instead.

-# Tech debt
+## Tech debt

 When making changes, pay it forward and reduce technical debt instead of adding to it (Google technical debt).

-# Closing remarks
+## Closing remarks

 For inspiration, take a loot at the Graph class, which adheres closely to the style guide.
 In case of doubt regarding something not specified here, find a comprehensive list of good practices here: https://google.github.io/styleguide/cppguide.html
 This guide is partly based on the one above by Google, but tailored to the current code base.
-Report corrections or mistakes to Nil M.
+Report corrections or mistakes to Nil Mamano.